2g4y1/mincoin_install_script/README.md

-use this script to setup mincoin un linux :) or use the oneliner for install: wget -O - bit.ly/install-mincoin | bash
+use this script to setup mincoin un linux :) or use the oneliner for install

+wget -O - bit.ly/install-mincoin | bash